Asian shares mostly higher after mixed day on Wall Street

 It noted that ''growing risks of a global downturn alongside monetary policy lags means that the BOJ is acutely aware that any distinct tightening now may be caught wrong-footed by a global downturn."

-South Korea's Kospi also advanced 1.4%, to 2,546.07.
+South Korea's Kospi advanced 1.3%, to 2,545.73.
 The Bank of Korea left its policy rate unchanged at 3.5% for a second straight meeting, one of many regional banks that are now slowing or reversing rate increases due to signs of weakness in the global economy.

 On Monday, the S&P 500 edged 0.1% higher to 4,109.11.
 Big tech stocks fell more than the rest of the market, which helped pull the Nasdaq composite down less than 0.1%, to 12,084.36.
 It was down as much as 1.4% earlier in the day.
 The Dow Jones Industrial Average was steadier, rising 0.3% to 33,586.52.